-- (a) A study of the geology, seismology, and soils impacts of the facility consisting of the identification and mapping of existing conditions, an impact analysis, and proposed impact avoidance and mitigation measures, including: - (1) A map delineating existing slopes (0-3 percent, 3-8 percent, 8-15 percent, 15-25 percent, 25-35 percent, greater than 35 percent) on and within the drainage area potentially influenced by the facility site and interconnections; - (2) A proposed site plan showing existing and proposed contours at two-foot intervals, for the facility site and interconnections, at a scale sufficient to show all proposed buildings, structures, paved and vegetative areas, and construction areas (features may be provided in stand-alone mapping or included as part of site plans required in 900-2.6(f)(1)(i) and (ii) of this Part); - (3) A description of excavation techniques to be employed; - (4) A description of the characteristics and suitability for construction purposes of the material excavated for the facility and of the deposits found at foundation level, including factors such as soil corrosivity (for both steel and concrete), bedrock competence, and subsurface hydrologic characteristics and groundwater levels; analysis should be based on a geotechnical engineering report verifying subsurface conditions at each turbine location (for wind facilities) or solar array location (for solar facilities).
+- (a) A study of the geology, seismology, and soils impacts of the facility consisting of the identification and mapping of existing conditions, an impact analysis, and proposed impact avoidance and mitigation measures, including: - (1) A map delineating existing slopes (0-3 percent, 3-8 percent, 8-15 percent, 15-25 percent, 25-35 percent, greater than 35 percent) on and within the drainage area potentially influenced by the facility site and interconnections; - (2) A proposed site plan showing existing and proposed contours at two-foot intervals, for the facility site and interconnections, at a scale sufficient to show all proposed buildings, structures, paved and vegetative areas, and construction areas (features may be provided in stand-alone mapping or included as part of site plans required in 900-2.6(f)(1)(i) and (ii) of this Part); - (3) A description of excavation techniques to be employed; - (4) A description of the characteristics and suitability for construction purposes of the material excavated for the facility and of the deposits found at foundation level, including factors such as soil corrosivity (for both steel and concrete), bedrock competence, and subsurface hydrologic characteristics and groundwater levels; analysis should be based on a geotechnical engineering report verifying subsurface conditions, including the results of borings and/or test pits at a subset of turbine locations (for wind facilities) or solar array locations (for solar facilities) that are representative of mapped soil and bedrock formations within the facility site.
 Identify appropriate mitigation measures required in locations with highly corrosive soils, soils with a high frost risk, and soils with high shrink/swell potential.
 Characterize subsurface conditions where hydraulic horizontal directional drilling is proposed and identify all locations where blasting operations will be required;